nova26/AviBus/README.md

-Basically i recorded data such as location and date to sqlite db over several months, And with the help of data mining techniques,WEKA and ANN i am trying trying to predict the bus arrival time Giving his location and time.
+Basically i recorded data such as location and date to sqlite db over several months, And with the help of data mining techniques,WEKA and ANN i am trying to predict the bus arrival time Giving his location and time.

+this project is still ongoing.